-The island Lombok belongs to the Indonesian province Nusa Tenggara Barat.
-Here the poverty rate is particularly high and the standard of education low.
-Many people do not have access to clean water and sufficient food.
-Children in particular suffer from this.
-The local labour market is weak, so that every year around 40,000 men and women say goodbye to their families and move abroad to work.
+The island Lombok belongs to the Indonesian province Nusa Tenggara Barat, where the poverty rate is particularly high and the standard of education low.
+Clean water and sufficient food are not very accessible.
+And the local labour market is notably weak.
+Thus, every year around 40,000 men and women say goodbye to their families and move abroad to work.
 In our project communities, this figure is up to 15 percent of the population.
-Generally speaking, this is not bad - because migrant women are often able to provide for the livelihood of the whole family.
-But labour migration very often has serious social implications: Many people go abroad undocumented and thus put themselves in serious danger.
+Looking at it on the surface-level, this doesn't seem like a negative occurrence as migrant workers are often able to provide for the livelihood of the whole family.
+However, labour migration very often has serious social implications; many people go abroad undocumented and thus put themselves in serious danger.
 Exploitation, abuse and human trafficking are part of the migrants' reality.

-According to 2010 government statistics, around 82 percent of migrant workers from Nusa Tengara Barat have only basic schooling.
+2010 Indonesian government statistics report that around 82 percent of migrant workers from Nusa Tengara Barat have only basic schooling.
 The majority are women who are employed as domestic workers.
-Due to their employment in private households they are hardly protected from abuse, violence and exploitation.
-They tell us about curfews, withdrawal of passports, up to physical violence and sexual abuse.
-Sometimes they sleep on the ground and do not receive clean drinking water or too little food.
+Due to their employment in private households, they are hardly protected from abuse, violence and exploitation.
+Many stories shared by these migrants recount strict curfews, withdrawal of passports, physical violence and sexual abuse.
+Sometimes they are forced to sleep on the ground and do not receive clean drinking water or too little food.

-Numerous placement agencies take advantage of the economic hardship of the job-seeking women and lure them with promises: But far too often they end up in exploitative working conditions and become victims of human trafficking.
-Job seekers often know very little about the dangers and the regular processes of migration, so that they do not realize in time that they have been taken in by fraudsters and human traffickers.
+Numerous placement agencies take advantage of the economic hardship of these job-seeking women and lure them with enticing offers.
+Unfortunately, far too often they end up in exploitative working conditions and become victims of human trafficking.
+These type of job seekers are often unaware of the regular processes for migration and are thus oblivious to the dangers.

 Project | Protection of migrant women workers from human trafficking and gender-based violence |